mulle-c/mulle-container/dox/API_ARRAY.md

 ```

 Setup array.
 Array will typically be stack based, if this function is called.
-`capacity` is the initial capacity of the array. `callback` must be given, but
+`capacity` is the initial capacity of the array, it may be rounded up though.
-`allocator` may be NULL.
+`callback` must be given, but `allocator` may be NULL.

 #### `mulle_array_done`